PERMANENT MAKEUP - FREQUENTLY ASKED QUESTIONS

 Who is permanent make up for?

-Many people can benefit from permanent makeup.
+Anyone really, and age is no barrier, everyone can benefit from permanent makeup.
 Some may just want a subtle enhancement to their natural features, whilst others may desire a more dramatic look.
 It can be truly valuable to those with impaired vision, an unsteady hand or allergies to conventional makeup.
 Those that lead an active lifestyle and wish to look their best during activities such as swimming or going to the gym may also benefit.
 Many women can feel dissatisfied with their sparse eyebrows, or also others who have lost hair due to alopecia or chemotherapy.
-Some just want to look their best at all times or simply don’t have time to apply makeup every morning.
+Some just want to look their best at all times or simply don’t have time to apply makeup every morning

 How long will it last?